holgerbrandl/krangl/docs/devel.md

 From https://github.com/twosigma/beakerx/issues/5135: Split repos?
 > It is a bad idea.
 Many different repos are hard to maintain.
 And you do not need this.
 Gradle allows to publish separate artifacts without splitting repository.
 you can use `gradle :kernel:base:<whatever>` instead of `cd`.

-# Reading Log & Misc

-From spark release notes:
-> Unifying DataFrames and Datasets in Scala/Java: Starting in Spark 2.0, DataFrame is just a type alias for Dataset of Row.
-Both the typed methods (e.g. map, filter, groupByKey) and the untyped methods (e.g. select, groupBy) are available on the Dataset class.
-Also, this new combined Dataset interface is the abstraction used for Structured Streaming.
-Since compile-time type-safety in Python and R is not a language feature, the concept of Dataset does not apply to these languages’ APIs.
-Instead, DataFrame remains the primary programing abstraction, which is analogous to the single-node data frame notion in these languages.
-Get a peek from a Dataset API notebook.

 ---